-Our group studies the interaction of light with matter by using cutting-edge optical tools.
-We are interested in many-body quantum systems consisting of interacting atoms, molecules or electrons.
-Examples include dense atomic vapors, layered 2D semiconductors and supramolecular structures.
+My group studies the interaction of light with matter by using cutting-edge optical tools.
+We are interested in many-body quantum systems consisting of interacting quantum entities.
+Examples include single atom arrays trapped by optical tweezers and color centers in diamonds.
 We develop and utilize techniques and ideas in ultrafast spectroscopy and quantum optics, such as multidimensional coherent spectroscopy and quantum entanglement, to probe and manipulate quantum dynamics of such systems.
-The group explores fundamental physics associated with these problems and facilitates unique applications in fields such as quantum information processing, solar energy conversion, optoelectronics, metrology, imaging, sensing and biomedical science.
+The group explores fundamental physics associated with these problems and facilitates potential applications in quantum information science and other fields.

 Optical Multidimensional Coherent Spectroscopy